VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Send a request to `http://<victoriametrics-addr>:8428/api/v1/admin/tsdb/delete_series?match[]=<timeseries_selector_for_delete>`, where `<timeseries_selector_for_delete>` may contain any [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for metrics to delete.
 After that all the time series matching the given selector are deleted.
-Storage space for the deleted time series isn't freed instantly - it is freed during subsequent merges of data files.
+Storage space for the deleted time series isn't freed instantly - it is freed during subsequent [background merges of data files](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282).

 It is recommended verifying which metrics will be deleted with the call to `http://<victoria-metrics-addr>:8428/api/v1/series?match[]=<timeseries_selector_for_delete>` before actually deleting the metrics.